Stephen Decatur: Quasi-War

 Once the United States won its independence and no longer had the protection of Britain, it was faced with the task of protecting its own ships and interests.
 There were few American ships capable of defending the American coastline, much less of protecting merchant ships at sea and abroad.
 The few warships that were available were converted into merchant ships.
 The French in particular were outraged that America was still involved in trading with Britain, a country with whom they were at war, and because of American refusal to pay a debt that was owed to the French crown, which had just been overthrown by the newly established French Republic.
 As a result, France began intercepting American ships that were involved in trading with Britain.
 This provocation prompted President Adams to appoint Benjamin Stoddert as the first Secretary of the Navy.
 Stoddert immediately ordered his senior commanders to "subdue, seize and take any armed vessel or vessels sailing under the authority or pretense of authority, from the French Republic."
-At this time, moreover, America was not even ranked with European naval forces.
+At this time, America was not even ranked with European naval forces.

-On May 22, 1799, Decatur was promoted to lieutenant by President John Adams after serving for more than a year as midshipman aboard the frigate United States.
+On May 22, 1799, Decatur was promoted to lieutenant by President John Adams after serving for more than a year as a midshipman aboard the frigate United States.
 While United States was undergoing repairs Decatur received orders to remain in Philadelphia to recruit and assemble a crew for the vessel.
 While there, the chief mate of an Indiaman, using foul language, made several derogatory remarks about Decatur and the U.S. Navy, apparently because he had lost some of his crew to Decatur's recruiting efforts.
 Decatur remained calm and left the scene without further incident.
 When he related the matter to his father, however, Captain Decatur stressed that the honor of the family and of the Navy had been insulted and that his son should return and challenge the chief mate to a duel.
 Stephen's friend and shipmate, Lieutenant Somers, was sent ahead with a letter from Decatur asking if an apology could be obtained from the man.
 Refusing to apologize, the chief mate instead accepted Decatur's challenge and secured a location for the duel.
-Decatur, being an expert shot with a pistol, told his friend Lieutenant Charles Stewart that he believed his opponent not to be as able and he would thus endeavour to only wound his opponent in the hip, which is exactly how the duel turned out.
+Decatur, being an expert shot with a pistol, told his friend Lieutenant Charles Stewart that he believed his opponent not to be as able and he would thus endeavor to only wound his opponent in the hip, which is exactly how the duel turned out.
 The honor and courage of both duelists having been satisfied, the matter was resolved without a fatality.